 ICSB is committed to authorizing high-performing charter schools.
 Only those applicants that can demonstrate strong academic performance, fiscal responsibility, and legal and organizational compliance are likely to receive approval.
-Respond to the following questions, limiting your narrative response to sixty (60) total pages, excluding attachments.
+Respond to the following questions, limiting your narrative response (beginning with Section I) to sixty (60) total pages, excluding attachments.